irvlee/3DMap-mapping-to-2DMap/README.md

 # 3DMap-mapping-to-2DMap

-3D Position  2D Position  Mapping Tranform 3D to 2D position
+the position from 3D Position mapping to 2D Position plant

+the 3D scene created by babaylonjs